ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 # Submitting Clinical, Biospecimen or Assay Data

-As stated in the [Data and Publication Submission Overview](../data_pub_submission/overview.md), data submission involves two key steps:
+As stated in [Data and Publication Submission Overview](../data_pub_submission/overview.md), data submission involves two key steps:
 1. Uploading data files to Synapse; and
 2. Completing and validating manifests using the Data Curator App (DCA).